danielrosehill/Claude-Slash-Commands/commands-flat/setup-research-workspace.md

 - Claude will research
 - Claude will write out analyses files in analysis with descriptive names
 - When Claude has finished analysis, Claude will move the prompt into the run subfolder
+- If Claude finds a number of prompts in queue it should run them sequentially